 People with low-wage jobs often find it difficult to pay for everyday expenses, forcing many of them to use credit cards to cover the cost.
 This can cause a person to quickly rack up an unmanageable amount of debt.
 As the debt continues to mount, it becomes too great for them to handle, sometimes making bankruptcy the only way out.

-Divorce can place heavy financial burden on both parties involved.
+Divorce can place a heavy financial burden on both parties involved.
 After the lawyers are finished drawing up the paperwork, one spouse could end up with more than the other, which could leave one of them in a bad financial position.
 When this happens, the person left with less oftentimes has to file for bankruptcy to get their life back in order.

 We already mentioned unplanned medical expenses, but sometimes surprise expenses come in the form of natural disasters, accidental fires, or necessary maintenance on a vehicle or home.
 A tornado or flood has the power to take away everything you have, and some people simply don’t receive the money they need to rebuild their lives.
 For these people, bankruptcy is the only way to reclaim some portion of what was taken from them.